Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Western Civ/Government Exam #2 Study Guide.md

         ii.
 What did the Mueller Report conclude regarding...

-            1. Whether the Russian government meddled in the 2016 election
+            1. Whether the Russian [[government]] meddled in the 2016 election

-            2. Whether the Trump campaign conspired with the Russians
+            2. Whether the Trump campaign conspired with the [[Russia|Russians]]

             3. Whether President Trump obstructed the Mueller investigation

                 a.
-Why did Robert Mueller use the phrase "If we had confidence the President did not commit a crime, we would have said so..."
+Why did Robert Mueller use the phrase "If we had [[confidence]] the President did not commit a crime, we would have said so..."
 How does this phrase relate to Department of Justice policy about the DoJ NOT being able to accuse a sitting president of a federal crime?
 If a sitting president cannot be charged with a federal crime, what recourse is there under "checks and balances"?

-        iii.
-Russia's online realities in U.S. elections
+        iii. [[Russia]]'s online realities in U.S. elections

              1. Misinformation and Disinformation

 > Dictionary.com defines **misinformation** as "false information that is spread, regardless of whether there is intent to mislead."
-And it describes **disinformation** as "deliberately misleading or biased information; manipulated narrative or facts; propaganda."
+And it describes **disinformation** as "deliberately misleading or biased information; manipulated narrative or facts; [[propaganda]]."

 ![](media/image1.png){width="6.171875546806649in" height="3.71875in"}

 2. Bots \-- what are they?
 How are they used to spread (mis)(dis)information?

-3. Fake accounts \-- why did the Russians use them?
+3. Fake accounts \-- why did the [[Russia|Russians]] use them?

 4. President Trump ordering a cyberattack on a Russian Troll Farm \-- while claiming on Twitter the Mueller investigation was a "Russia hoax"\... [[https://www.nbcnews.com/politics/national-security/trump-approved-operation-disabled-russian-troll-farm-during-2018-midterms-n976381]{.ul}](https://www.nbcnews.com/politics/national-security/trump-approved-operation-disabled-russian-troll-farm-during-2018-midterms-n976381) Are these things true?